PapiLer/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## How do you fix a broken pizza?
+With tomato paste.